yy-tromb/yy-battery-notifier-rs/README.md

 ### settings with modes
 > [!IMPORTANT]
-> `modes` features is not available with the binary of GitHub releases.
+> `modes` features is not available with the current binary of GitHub releases.

 ```settings_mode_partial.toml
 initial_mode = "default"